BSc, BScPT, MScPT, PhD

-Heather Colquhoun is an Assistant Professor in the Occupational Science and Occupational Therapy Department at the University of Toronto.
+Heather Colquhoun is an Associate Professor in the Occupational Science and Occupational Therapy Department at the University of Toronto.
 She has over 29 years of experience as an Occupational Therapist and researcher.
 Her research focuses on the science of knowledge translation (KT) with an emphasis on the identification, prioritization and closing of evidence-to-practice gaps in healthcare.

 Dr. Colquhoun’s research program includes application of behaviour change theory to implementation problems, the use of theory and theoretical constructs to design and understand interventions, optimizing audit and feedback as a KT intervention, investigation of reporting and terminology issues in KT science, and exploring methods of knowledge user engagement and barriers assessment for intervention design.
 She also has experience in knowledge syntheses methods including systematic and scoping reviews, including developing best practice methods for the conduct and reporting of scoping reviews.